 Healings at Medjugorje

-The video clip below offers an extraordinary personal account of two dramatic healings that have occurred at Medjugorje in Bosnia.
+The video clip below offers an extraordinary personal witness of two dramatic healings that have occurred at Medjugorje in Bosnia.
 The testimony offered by Polish priest Fr.
-Peter Glas challenges to the core the world-view that systematically denies the existence of divine power or of a miraculous dimension capable of acting upon human reality.
+Peter Glas challenges to the core the world-view that systematically denies the existence of divine power or of a miraculous dimension capable of interpenetrating human reality.
 It also offers considerable insight into the charism that can be made manifest when priests truly become priests.
-Try not to be put off by the first couple of minutes with its American style talk-show introduction.
 A remarkable tale from which much can be drawn is told by Fr.
-Peter Glas in the 25 minutes that follow.
+Peter Glas in the first 25 minutes of the video embedded below.

 Vincent Di Stefano D.O., N.D., M.H.Sc.